7 Factors in Choosing the Right Gear Drive Lubrication

 The type of gears in your right angle gearbox will dictate the internal speed of your gearbox.
-Accordingly, each type of gear – Worm, Bevel, Helical, and Planetary – requires a different type of lubricant in order to perform properly.
-The manufacturer will usually recommend the proper lubrication for the type of gears in the right angle gearbox for normal loads.
+Accordingly, each type of gear–worm, bevel, helical, and planetary–requires a different type of lubricant in order to perform properly.
+The manufacturer will usually recommend the proper lubrication for the type of gear in the right angle gearbox for normal loads.

-For example, spur and bevel gears use a low speed and low slide lubricant, while helical or spiral bevel gears are medium slide and medium speed.
-Worn gears always operate with high or excessive sliding, with very high loads.
+For example, spur and bevel gears use a low speed and low slide lubricant, while helical or spiral bevel gears use medium slide and medium speed.
+Worm gears always operate with high or excessive sliding, with very high loads.

 4. Gear Speed

-Higher speed operation requires low viscosity lubricants.
-If you are operating your right angle gearbox at consistently higher speeds, an oil which is too thick will increase drag and temperature, creating a potentially dangerous situation.
+Higher speed operations require low viscosity lubricants.
+If you are operating your right angle gearbox at consistently higher speeds, an oil that is too thick will increase drag and temperature, creating a potentially dangerous situation.
 Low viscosity lubricants are recommended for all applications with right angle gear drives that operate at very high speeds.

 5. Materials Compatibility